 As well as being organised by subject area, apprenticeship standards each fit into one of 15 occupational routes.
 The 15 routes group together skilled occupations with related knowledge and skill requirements and form the structure through which all technical education is now delivered.
 The Institute for Apprenticeships and Technical Education (IfATE) occupational maps (opens in a new tab) provide more information on occupational routes and where technical education can lead.

-Just under a fifth (18.6%) of apprenticeship starts were on the Business and Administration route in 2022/23.
-The next five most popular routes all had a similar share of starts, ranging from 9% in Engineering and Manufacturing to 10% in Construction and Built Environment.
+Business and Administration was the most popular route in 2023/24 accounting for just under a fifth (19.4%) of apprenticeship starts.
+The next five most popular routes all had a similar share of starts, ranging from 9.9% in Construction and the Built Environment to 9.2% in Engineering and Manufacturing.

-The following statistics are classified as official statistics and have been produced in line with the Code of Practice for Statistics, rather than being classed as national statistics and accredited as such by the Office for Statistics Regulation (opens in a new tab).
+The following statistics are classified as official statistics and have been produced in line with the Code of Practice for Statistics, rather than being classed as accredited official statistics and independently reviewed as such by the Office for Statistics Regulation (opens in a new tab).
 The statistics are included for transparency purposes.

 Data in this section refers to 2022/23 and was first published in March 2024.
 Data for 2023/24 is planned to be released in March 2025.